 One place I wish I had gone to was the abandoned water park but I only found out about it a year later!
 It is located on the outskirts of Ho Thuy Tien Lake.
 The park has been closed since 2004. when it ran out of money to be kept open.
 You can ride there on a moped or get a taxi for 1500,00VND/ £4.41.
 There is apparently a dude at the front asking for you to pay for entry free but it is free to enter and explore.

-Later that day we took a bus at 5 pm to Phong Nha and the journey is only 4 hours long.
+Later that day we took a bus from 5 pm to Phong Nha and the journey is only 4 hours long.
 We booked another amazing hostel using hostelworld.com.
 We Stayed in Phong Nha Lake House Resort.
 It is now a 3-star hotel.
 For £37 a night.

 Day 11 explore Phong Nha Caves